-WHO ISSUES ROADWORTHY CERTIFICATES?
+WHO ISSUES ROADWORTHY CERTIFICATES IN VICTORIA?

 In Victoria a Certificate of Roadworthiness is required for the sale of a vehicle or if you are re-registering a used vehicle.
 This is an important step to reduce the number of poorly maintained vehicles on the road.
 A Roadworthy Certificate is also required to clear a Vehicle Defect Notice.